-We include a timeline so the reader can easily visualize the days between Yeshua/Jesus' death and His resurrection.
+We include a timeline so the reader could easily visualize the days between Yeshua/Jesus' death and His resurrection.

 Let us look into the actual passages and see what they say: